frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/salary-component.md

 ### 2.1 Condition and Formula

 In this section, the Condition and Formula required for the calculation of the Salary Component can be specified.
-In order to specify the formula, enable the 'Amount based on formula' checkbox.
+To specify the formula, enable the 'Amount based on formula' checkbox.

 <img class="screenshot" alt="Salary Component" src="{{docs_base_url}}/assets/img/human-resources/salary-component2.png">